StygianTheBest/StygianCore/README.md

   - Exports the servers current accounts, characters, guilds, etc.
   - Accounts/Characters can be reloaded without affecting the world.
   - If an existing backup is found, it is archived.
+- **[3] Import World**
+  - _Only visible if a world backup is found._
+  - Imports the saved World from Option 1.
+  - Accounts/Characters are not affected by World imports.
+  - If an existing backup is found, it is archived.
+- **[4] Import Accounts/Characters**
+  - _Only visible if a account/character backup is found._
+  - Imports the saved Account/Character data from Option 2.
+  - If an existing backup is found, it is archived.
 - **[5] Restore Server (StygianCore)**
   - This will restore the repack to its default state.
   - This is a destructive restore.
 You will lose all current data.